Koldim2001/COCO_to_YOLOv8/README.md

 # English Version of README:

-The repository allows converting COCO format annotations to the format supported for training the YOLOv8-seg model (instance segmentation).
+The repository allows converting annotations in COCO format to a format compatible with training YOLOv8-seg models (instance segmentation) and YOLOv8-obb models (rotated bounding box detection).

-Key use case of the repository -> working with annotated polygons exported from the CVAT application in COCO 1.0 format (with the 'save images' mode set to True).
+Key usage of the repository -> handling annotated polygons (or rotated rectangles in the case of YOLOv8-obb) exported from the CVAT application in COCO 1.0 format (with the save images mode set to True).

 If you use it without CVAT, make sure that your COCO dataset folder has the following structure: